 Typically, I would make ground pork with any of my pastas or stir fries.
-Once I got sick of these meals, I would then move onto the pork tenderloin and I was always surprised to see how much pork you could get for a low amount of money.
-On the weekends, I would typically bring out the pork chops for a nice weekend meal that was still high protein and tasted amazing.
+Once I got sick of these meals, I would then move onto the pork tenderloin.
+I was always surprised to see how much pork you could get for a low amount of money.
+On the weekends, I would typically bring out the pork chops for a nice weekend meal that was still high protein and tasted great.

 Onto the facts of pork… As I said above, pork is a high protein food.
 Around three ounces of lean pork have 23 grams of protein, which is pretty great considering how cheap it is.
 This amount of protein in your diet is guaranteed to help you build muscle mass.